noddos/noddos/README.md

 ## Client Overview

 Noddos runs as a daemon to listen to DHCP, DNS and SSDP traffic on the home or enterprise network.
-It reads DHCP and DNS data from the dnsmasq daemon, if dnsmasq is configured to log extended DNS and DHCP data.
-If incoming SSDP data has a 'Location' header then Noddos will call the URL contained in the header to collect additional device information.
-Using the Linux Netfilter functionality, it tracks network flows in real time.
+It reads DHCP and DNS data by sniffing those packets using AF_PACKET_MMAP, If incoming SSDP data has a 'Location' header then Noddos will call the URL contained in the header to collect additional device information.
+Using the Linux Netfilter functionality, it tracks network flows in real time using either /proc/net/nf_conntrack if available or otherwise using the NFCT library.
 Noddos reads a file with Device Profiles that specifies the matching conditions and traffic filtering rules.
 Periodically, Noddos matches discovered devices with the device profile database to identify known devices.
 Noddos can be configured to upload traffic statistics for identified devices and device attributes for devices it has not yet been able to identify.
 The Noddos configuration file specifies a.o. whether traffic and device statistics should be uploaded.

 The Noddos process should be started at boot time.
 The noddos package for routers running firmware of the [Lede project](https://lede-project.org/) includes an init.d/procd script that launches noddos.
 The process runs as a daemon and can be configured to drop privileges after initial startup.
-Due to issues with polling the file handle for a netfilter conntrack connection, it is recommended to not drop privileges so it is possible to re-establish the filehandle after poll errors occur.
+If the /proc/net/nf_conntrack file is not available, it is recommended to not drop privileges so it is possible to re-establish the filehandle after poll errors occur as epolling on the NFCT filehandle is somewhat unstable.
 Depending on traffic patterns, the client can consume about 10MB of DRAM.
-Going forward that memory footprint will be reduced when more efficient storage of FQDNs and IP addresses is implemented.
-The CPU usage for the process is minimal after it has performed the inital processing of the dnsmasq log.
+The CPU usage for the process is all but negligible.

-The 'getnoddosdeviceprofiles' script is used to securely download the list of Device Profiles over HTTPS from the Noddos web site, check the digital signature of the file using a Noddos certificate and makes the file available to the Noddos client.
+The 'getnoddosdeviceprofiles' script is used to securely download the list of Device Profiles over HTTPS from the Noddos web site, check the digital signature of the file using a Noddos certificate and makes the downloaded file available to the Noddos client.
 It needs access to the public cert that was used to sign the file.
 This script should be called at least once per day from cron.

 ## Installation